What is Equine Assisted Psychotherapy (EAP)?

-If you want to use your insurance, we do provide out of network benefits.
+If you want to use your insurance, we do provide options to utilize out of network benefits with PPO insurance plans.
 We have found that some clients have out of network benefits that can cover as much as 100% of services, while others unfortunately do not have any out of network benefits available.
 We highly suggest you contact your insurance provider to discuss your out of network benefits prior to beginning treatment.

 Remember that it is the responsibility of the payer to contact their insurance to find out what benefits are covered by their plan prior to the onset of treatment.
 It is important to note that a super-bill will only be generated once you and your therapist have discussed and agreed upon this option.

 We are currently seeing clients both online and in person at 555 4th Street Suite 1 Clovis, CA 93612.

 Equine sessions are provided at a private ranch in Clovis, CA.